brianglass/anastasis/files/ProdigalE.md

 Verses.

-If youÂ’re a Profligate, like me, take heart!
+If you’re a Profligate, like me, take heart!
-All doors to GodÂ’s compassion open lie.
+All doors to God’s compassion open lie.

 By your ineffable love for humankind, Christ our God, have mercy on me.